-Confidential Reason for Confidentiality: Local Government Act 1995 discussed at the meeting."

-Attachment s5.23 (c)
+Confidential Reason for Confidentiality: Local Government Act 1995 Attachment s5.23 (c)

-"a contract entered into, or which may be entered into, by the local government which relates to a matter to be
+"a contract entered into, or which may be entered into, by the local government which relates to a matter to be discussed at the meeting."

-When Council is advocating on behalf of the community to Advocacy another level of government/body/agency $\overline{\mathbf{A}}$ Executive When Council is undertaking its substantive role of direction setting and oversight (e.g. accepting tenders, adopting plans and budgets Information For Council to note Legislative Includes adopting Local Laws, Town Planning Schemes and Policies.
-When Council determines a matter that directly impacts a person's rights and interests where the principles of natural justice apply.
+Executive When Council is undertaking its substantive role of direction natural justice apply.
 Examples include town planning applications, building licences, other permits or licences issued under other Legislation or matters that could be subject to appeal to the State Administrative Tribunal